f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 >**This concludes the section for the Lab**

 ## Day 1 tasks - Pool member management

+Objective: Manage pool members by providing only the APIC Tenant and Logical device cluster name.
+Automation will take care of figuring out which BIG-IP credenrials to use and manage the pool member state accordingly

 Click on **Jobs** located in the top level menu:

 <<GIVE AN IMAE>>